TodorYBorisov/Angular-Trip-Together/README.md

 The project incorporates several security enhancements:

 - Guards: Various features have guards in place to control access based on user authentication status
-- Custom 404 Page: An exclusive 404 page is implemented to handle undefined routes gracefully.
+- Custom 404 Page: An exclusive 404 page is implemented to handle undefined routes gracefully
 - JWT Blacklist: To enhance security, a blacklist system stores every used JSON Web Token (JWT) after a user logs out

 ## Installation